Kosenuel/DevOps_CloudEngr-StegHub/18.(Iac)_Automating_Infrastructure_Using_Terraform_Part_3/README.md

 ## Terraform Modules

 Modules are reusable, self-contained packages of Terraform configurations.
-They promote code reusability, maintainability, and separation of concerns.
+They help youpromote code reusability, maintainability, and separation of concerns.

 ### Creating and Using Modules